Shopify/ruby-lsp/jekyll/design-and-roadmap.markdown

 and consolidates efforts from the community.

 Our goal is to allow the Ruby LSP to connect to different formatters, linters, type checkers or even extract runtime information from running applications like Rails servers.
-You can learn more in the [addons documentation](addons).
+You can learn more in the [add-ons documentation](add-ons).

 ### Relying on Bundler